mdb/tfmigrate-demo/README.md

   of `local_file.bar` from management in `project-one` to management in `project-two`.

+See [PR 2](https://github.com/mdb/tfmigrate-demo/pull/2) for an example GitHub Actions workflow that fails its `tfmigrate plan` step.
+See [PR 3](https://github.com/mdb/tfmigrate-demo/pull/3) for an example
+GitHub Actions workflow that successfully performs a `tfmigrate apply`.

 ## More detailed problem statement

 How can we codify and automate the migration of a Terraform-managed